 While using the VSS backup option to back up complex applications, you may encounter issues with creating volume snapshot/shadow copy.
 This article provides instructions on how to troubleshoot and resolve such issues.

-Follow these steps to troubleshoot issues with VSS backup in Acronis Backup (Acronis Backup & Recovery):
+Follow these steps to troubleshoot issues with VSS backup in Acronis Cyber Backup (Acronis Cyber Backup & Recovery):

-- Get familiar with VSS technology used in Acronis Backup (Acronis Backup & Recovery) in the About part.
+- Get familiar with VSS technology used in Acronis Cyber Backup (Acronis Cyber Backup & Recovery) in the About part.

 - Check for known issues in the Known issues part.

 - Follow to Troubleshooting part to troubleshoot and resolve the issue.